Online C++ Compiler

 Compile and run C++ online in your browser

-This is a free online C++ playground and compiler.
-Write C++ code directly in your browser, hit Run, and watch g++ compile and execute your program in seconds — no MSVC, no CMake, no Visual Studio required.
-It's the fastest way to test an STL container, try a template trick, or solve an interview problem.
+A free online C++ playground and compiler.
+Write C++ in your browser, hit Run, and g++ compiles and executes your program in seconds.
+No MSVC, no CMake, no Visual Studio to set up first.

-Under the hood, the editor uses the same engine as VS Code (C++ syntax highlighting, header autocompletion, diagnostic squiggles), and your code compiles with g++ on Alpine Linux with the full C++ STL available — <vector>, <map>, <unordered_map>, <algorithm>, <memory>, <thread>.
-Whether you're exploring smart pointers, testing a lambda, or prepping for a C++ interview, this online C++ compiler goes from idea to output in seconds.
+The editor is built on the same engine as VS Code, so C++ syntax highlighting, header autocompletion, and diagnostic squiggles all work.
+Code compiles with g++ on Alpine Linux, with the full C++ STL available — <vector>, <map>, <unordered_map>, <algorithm>, <memory>, <thread>.
+Good for exploring smart pointers, testing a lambda, or prepping for a C++ interview.

 What makes this C++ playground useful